The Scandinavian Superman,

 it in the USA.

-The experience reinforced something I had long suspected:
+The experience reinforced something I had long suspected: Superman og Fredsbomben is not merely a

-Superman og Fredsbomben is not merely a curiosity.
-It is a genuinely important
+curiosity.
+It is a genuinely important Superman work.
+The question that

-Superman work.
-The question that continues to puzzle me is simple.
-Why has this
+continues to puzzle me is simple.
+Why has this book never been published in

 When DC Comics was willing to publish Japanese Batman